 - The global styles may affect the element styles in the component

-- The Angular adds the attributes to the styles and mark up
+- The Angular adds the attributes to the styles and marks up

 ViewEncapsulation.ShadowDOM

 The Shadow DOM is a scoped sub-tree of the DOM.
-It is attached to a element (called shadow host) of the DOM tree.
-The shadow dom do not appear as child node of the shadow host, when you traverse the main DOM.
+It is attached to an element (called shadow host) of the DOM tree.
+The shadow dom does not appear as a child node of the shadow host when you traverse the main DOM.

 The browser keeps the shadow DOM separate from the main DOM.
 The rendering of the Shadow dom and the main DOM happens separately.
-The browser flattens them together before displaying it to the user.
-The feature, state & style of the Shadow DOM stays private and not affected by the main DOM.
-Hence it achieves the true encapsulation.
+The browser flattens them together before displaying them to the user.
+The feature, state & style of the Shadow DOM stays private and are not affected by the main DOM.
+Hence it achieves true encapsulation.

 The Shadow DOM is part of the Web Components standard.
 Not all browsers support shadow dom.
 Use google chrome for the following examples